Togo profile - Timeline

 2013 July - Long-delayed elections.
 Ruling party wins two-thirds of parliamentary seats.
 Opposition party Let's Save Togo alleges irregularities.

-2015 May - Opposition candidate Jean-Pierre Fabre refuses to recognise President Gnassingbe's victory in elections, West African leaders seek to mediate dispute.
+2015 May - Opposition candidate Jean-Pierre Fabre refuses to recognise President Gnassingbe's victory in elections.